Garrett has no plans to address team over President Trump’s anthem remarks

 Dallas Cowboys coach Jason Garrett has no intentions of addressing President Donald Trump’s comments criticizing NFL players for protesting the national anthem with his team.

-At a rally in Alabama on Friday, Trump ripped NFL players who protested and said any NFL owner to “fire” players who did so.
+At a rally in Alabama on Friday, Trump ripped NFL players who protested and said any NFL owner should “fire” players who did so.
 Trump said that owner would become “the most popular person in this country” for a week.

-Trump referred to players who protest as “son of a b----.”
+Trump referred to players who protest as a “son of a b----.”

 Trump went on to encourage fans to exit the stadiums if a player protests during the anthem.